KKbeckang/csv2xml/README.md

 - **Filtering**: Users can filter the data based on column values.

 - **Sorting**: Users can sort the data based on column values.
+-
+- **Filtering**: Users can filter the data based on column values.

+- **Clear All Filter/Sort**: Users deactivate all the filter and sorting activated.

 - **Editing**: Users can edit the data directly in the grid.